6 Fun Fall Activities for Families

 Help your child explore different textures and develop her fine motor skills and vocabulary by putting a collection of objects together in a bin or box for her to touch and look at.
 These objects can include dried ears of corn and/or kernels, dried beans, leaves, acorns, rocks, gourds, or mini pumpkins.
 Then, add tools like tongs or scoops she can use to move the objects around.
 Provide additional containers so she can move objects from one to another.
 This is especially fun for babies!

-Go on an apple picking adventure and bring some home to bake an apple pie.
+Go on an apple picking adventure (again, check in first with the orchard to ensure they’re following the latest health and safety protocols) and bring some home to bake an apple pie.
 Lay out the appropriate measuring tools and help your child read the amount of each ingredient you’ll need.
 Then, have him scoop the ingredients into a bowl and mix it all together.

 Talk with your child about Thanksgiving and what it means to be thankful.
 Then, share what you’re both thankful for.
 Flip through magazines together to find pictures of each thing.
 Cut them out, glue them onto a piece of paper, and make a collage (if you don’t have magazines, draw pictures instead!).
 If your child knows how to write each letter, help sound out the words and write what each item is under its picture.